opf/openproject/docs/user-guide/projects/README.md

 </div>
 ![archive-project](image-20210204171059565.png)

 Then, the project cannot be selected from the project selection anymore.
-It is still available in the **View all projects** dashboard if you expand the filter and select the Archived projects.
-You can un-archive it there, too.
+It is still available in the **View all projects** dashboard if you set the "Active" filter to "off" (move slider to the left).
+You can un-archive it there, too, using the three dots at the right end of a row.

 ![view-archived-projects-in-projects-overview](image-20210204171251754.png)